View CDT Notebooks Skip to the content.

 Twitter Follow

-Leeds Institute for Fluid Dynamics (LIFD) has teamed up with the Center for Environmental Modelling and Computation (CEMAC) team to create Jupyter notebook tutorials on the following topics.
+Leeds Institute for Fluid Dynamics (LIFD) has teamed up with the Centre for Environmental Modelling and Computation (CEMAC) team to create Jupyter notebook tutorials on the following topics.

 These notebooks require very little previous knowledge on a topic and will include links to further reading where necessary.
-Each Notebook should take about 2 hours to run through and should run out of the box home installations of Jupyter notebooks.
+Each notebook will take about two hours to run through and should run out of the box on home installations of Jupyter notebooks.

 How to Run

-These notebooks can run with the resources provided and the anaconda environment setup.
-If you are familiar with anaconda, Juypter notebooks and GitHub.
-Simply clone this repository and run it within your Jupyter Notebook setup.
-Otherwise please read the how to run guide.
+These notebooks can run with the resources provided and the Anaconda environment setup.
+If you are familiar with Anaconda, Jupyter notebooks and GitHub then simply clone this repository and run it within your Jupyter notebook setup.
+Otherwise, please read the how to run guide.

 Convolutional Neural Networks